County Commission will hold a third budget meeting for FY'14-'15.

 Our fight for funding has been a success!
 Celebrate the new Fiscal Year and all that we have stood together for!

-The Knight Foundation has convened a community conversation on the #futureoflibraries and how we can make them even better than ever!
+A community conversation has convened on the #futureoflibraries and how we can make them even better than ever!
 Remember -- they are OUR libraries after all!

 Have an idea?
 This will only last from October 1 - 10 so jump in on the talks!